Create Version Stacks to organize your clips' revisions rather than having multiple versions as individual files in your project.

 Q: Can I version stack images, PDFs, and audio files too?

-A: Yes, all asset types can utilize version stacking,
+A: Yes, all asset types can be stacked with another asset of the same type.

-Q: Can I mix asset types in a version stack?
-For instance, video files and images in the same stack?
+Q: Can I mix asset types in a version stack or compare, such as video files and images stacked or compared together?